THE FIRST-OF-ITS-KIND, CONTINUOUS ANTIMICROBIAL AIR TREATMENT

 Grignard Pure is an air treatment solution closely related to Grignard Company’s family of theatrical lighting effects products.
 These products have been in use all around us for more than twenty years in stage shows, sporting events, musical concerts, houses of worship, corporate trade shows and conventions, awards shows and numerous other events and activities.
 Over that time, millions of people around the world have been exposed for extended periods of time without one reported instance of eye or skin irritation or health concern from inhalation.

 This gets a little technical, but it is important to know: Grignard Pure forms small droplets that float in the air.
 The active ingredient in the Grignard Pure vapor and nanoparticles actually condense on virus particles, reaching a lethal germicidal level.
 The active ingredient in the droplets then permeate into the virus, disrupting the protein and membrane structure of the virus with its amphiphilic properties.

-What this simply means is that Grignard Pure can inactivate the virus quickly, as the pathogenic particles leave the person from talking, coughing, sneezing – significantly reducing what is the primary cause of infection.
+What this simply means is that Grignard Pure kills the virus, as the pathogenic particles leave the person from talking, coughing, sneezing – significantly reducing what is the primary cause of infection.

 The reduction of viruses is directly related to viral load.
 Since the viral load will be decreased, the risk of infection is correspondingly reduced.

-Locations using Grignard Pure will prominently display the “Protected by Grignard Pure” seal, seen here, at major entrances.
+Locations using Grignard Pure will prominently display the “Treated with Grignard Pure” seal, seen here, at major entrances.

 There are numerous technologies and products making claims about effectiveness in mitigating the spread of COVID-19.
 We have done extensive research into these solutions and have analyzed modes of operation, product claims and product drawbacks.
 You can access our Competitive Analysis Highlights chart here and download the compete report here, which also includes our analysis of the effectiveness of behavior protocols including social distancing and the wearing of masks.